Section: Information Technology

 Policy Number: 910Responsible Office: Information Technology

-Effective Date: 5/1/19Revised: 5/1/19; 6/11/20
+Effective Date: 5/1/19Revised: 5/1/19; 6/11/20; 5/23/22

-This policy sets out the key information security-related elements that must be considered in agreeing to a remote work arrangement.
+This policy sets out the key information security-related elements that must be considered in agreeing to a remote working arrangement.
 It ensures that all the necessary issues are addressed and that the St. John’s University’s (St. John’s) information assets are protected.

-This policy applies to the University Community.
-Adherence to this policy helps safeguard the confidentiality, integrity, and availability of St. John’s information assets, and protects the interest of St. John’s, its customers, personnel, and business partners.
+This policy applies to the St. John’s University community.
+Adherence to this policy helps safeguard the confidentiality, integrity, and availability of the University’s information assets, and protects the interest of the University, its customers, personnel, and business partners.

 The following are definitions relevant to the policy:

 St. John’s reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.
-Instances of non-compliance must be presented to, reviewed, and approved by the CIO, the Director of Information Security, or the equivalent officer(s).
+Instances of noncompliance must be presented to, reviewed, and approved by the Chief Information Officer (CIO), the Director of Information Security, or the equivalent officer(s).

-All breaches of information security, actual or suspected, must be reported to, and investigated by the CIO and the Director of Information Security.
+All breaches of information security, actual or suspected, must be reported to and investigated by the CIO and the Director of Information Security.

-Those who violate security policies, standards, or security procedures are subject to disciplinary action up to and including loss of computer access and appropriate disciplinary actions as determined by St. John’s.
+Those who violate security policies, standards, or security procedures are subject to disciplinary action, up to and including loss of computer access and appropriate disciplinary actions as determined by St. John’s.